koolkalang/koolkalang.github.io/_posts/2014-10-17-Project-2---Composited-Videos.md

+---
+layout: post
-Project 2 - Composited Videos
+title: Project 2 - Composited Videos
+tags:
+- CPSC8150
+- compositing
+- nuke
-CPSC8150 compositing nuke maya
+- maya
+---

 ###Live on Live
 Seeing Double in the DPA Lab.
 Original intent was to have multiple mes all in the different stations, but ended up just going with the two.